Skip to main content

 user.removeAddress();

-const addressChanges = user.getChanges().for("Address");
+const addressChanges = user.getChanges().of("Address");

 console.log(addressChanges.deleteIds); // ["addr-1"]